Ralph Waldo Emerson

 - Uniformity in the structure of stanzas should be abandoned.

-Concerning the thematic content of a new poetry, Whitman also expressed his opinion quite clearly.
+Concerning the thematic content of new poetry, Whitman also expressed his opinion quite clearly.
 The new American poet would avoid sentimental poetry and simplistic moralization: he is no longer a moral teacher.

 Also, exaggeration in style and in subject would be replaced by realistic descriptions of life and its impressions.
 Whitman would abandon any sentimental idealism.